-California Clean Energy Committee is an environmental organization that advocates throughout California for energy efficiency and renewable energy including solar, wind, geothermal, and energy efficiency.
+California Clean Energy Committee is an environmental organization that advocates throughout California for energy efficiency and renewable energy including solar, wind, geothermal, nuclear energy, and energy efficiency.
 The organization is interested in research, public education, and advocacy supporting renewable energy, energy-efficient communities, sustainable transportation, sustainable agriculture, reduced greenhouse gas emissions, and related topics.
 The organization was established in 2008.

 The Committee develops and compiles information pertaining to renewable energy generation and energy efficiency and uses that information to inform local and state government agencies and the general public concerning how public policy can support energy conservation in California.